vivek1011/SpringBoot/README.md

 Few points to keep in mind.

-1.@SpringBootApplication is equivalent to using 3 annotations : @Configuration , @ComponentScan & @EnableAutoConfiguration
+* @SpringBootApplication is equivalent to using 3 annotations : @Configuration , @ComponentScan & @EnableAutoConfiguration

-2.Classes under the package (which consists of main class annotated with @SpringBootApplication) will be autoscanned.
+* Classes under the package (which consists of main class annotated with @SpringBootApplication) will be autoscanned.

+* Spring IoC Container gets initialised on the line : SpringApplication.run(App.class , args ) ;

+* @Bean vs @Autowired
+  * @Bean is for registering your class bean into Spring Application Context.
+  * @Autowired is for getting your class bean from Spring Application Context that was initialised at the time of @Bean.